Qazeer/artefacts.help/pages/windows/ntfs_usnjrnl.md

 The `UsnJrnl` is composed of two named data streams:

-  - The `$Max` stream stores the meta data of the change.
+  - The `$Max` stream stores the metadata of the change.

   - The `$J`  stream stores the actual change log records.